chrismurrph/show-graph/README.md

 ```
 ![displayed graph](reveal_with_graph.png?raw=true)

 Note that many variations are possible.
-Here a node is a keyword, but could just as easily be a string or number.
+Here a node/vertex is a keyword, but could just as easily be a string or number.
-You can mix and match the types of the nodes as well.
-Here `{:weight 1}` is the properties for the directed edge
+You can mix and match the types of the nodes as well - for example a few or all of them could be strings.
+Although
+the representation of a node is a circle, long labels (up to 30 characters) can run outside the circle.

-:1 -> :2, but we could have put just `1`.
+Here `{:weight 1}` is the properties for the directed edge :1 -> :2, but we could have just put `1`.
+These properties
+are just going along for the ride - they don't need to be read when laying out a graph.
+All that Show Graph needs to
+discover is the edges that run between the vertices.

-Another variation that is in the works is for the data structure not to be a map but a collection of tuples.
+Another variation that's 'in the works' is for the data structure not to be a map but a coll of tuples.
 We've
-hit a snag (see issues #2) on this that should be resolved soon.
+hit a snag (see issues #2) on this that will hopefully be resolved soon.

+### Is it useful?

+Not sure!
+But it might help your assessment to know that when focused on a node you can re-activate Reveal.